 The price of Xeomin Cosmetic™ treatments are estimated based on personal consultations at our clinic.
 This is because each person’s facial anatomy will differ, and thus, different measurements of the injectable will be needed to achieve desired results.

-We can say that Xeomin™ injections start at $275.
+We can say that Vancouver Xeomin™ injections start at $275.
 However, pricing can increase from there.
-Our pricing estimates always include costs for equipment, the product itself, plus our staff and doctor’s time and expertise.
+Our pricing estimates always include costs for equipment, the product itself, plus our staff and doctor or nurse’s time and expertise.

 At our medspa clinic, pricing for Xeomin™ is not more or less expensive than Botox® or Dysport™, in case you were wondering (we know some blogs talk about this negligible difference).
 The effects of all three are also typically the same.
 So, your value for dollar won’t differ either, in this scenario.
 The only exception here is that Xeomin™ and Dysport™ claim to show results a few days sooner than Botox®.

-We would encourage you to book a consultation at our clinic, where we can advise on a treatment path for your case.
+We would encourage you to book a consultation at our clinic (in Surrey), where we can advise on a treatment path for your case.
 This may involve solutions other than Xeomin™, or a mix, to get the results you want.
 We can also answer any questions you have.
 And of course, we can let you know about pricing.

 The cost of the consultation can subsequently be used towards services at our clinic.